osakared/apc-key-25-bitwig/README.md

 The goal is to get it doing everything the official script does, plus more.
 Turn this affordable piece of gear into a powerhouse with Bitwig and this script!

-So far, it's mostly working other than the issues noted below.
-It would be nice to someday add additional features seen under "Nice to Haves".

--osakared

-I didn't like the velocity response so I added a velocity sensitivity switch.
-Use shift+sustain to toggle on and off.
-I also added a shortcut to delete a clip using shift+button in rec/arm mode.

--JohanBerntsson

 ### Difference With Official Ableton Script:

 * Shift + Sustain toggles velocity sensitivity on and off.
 * Shift + clip button deletes a clip when in rec/arm mode.
 * Shift + "Stop All Clips" returns to arrangement.
 * Shift + Play/Pause does tap tempo.
+* Shift + Record cycles through remote pages.
-* In mute mode, the light indicates that the track _is_ muted (which makes more sense to me).
+* In mute mode, the light indicates that the track _is_ muted.
-* The issue below

-### Issues:

-* Number of sends hard-coded to 10 since the sends functionality doesn't seem to be implemented right in the Bitwig api

 ### Nice to Haves:

-* Additional banks of device knobs
+* Ability to remap Shift + [Sustain, Play/Pause, Rec] since there are more features we could add than just the three and different people have different workflows
 * Marquee/image mode (like Bitwig logo or APC on startup)
 * Ability to use clip launchers as a keyboard (with selectable modes)